syncfusion-content/wpf-docs/wpf/Scheduler/appointment-editing.md

 `RecurrenceEditMode` - Get or Sets the edit mode to perform the edit option to edit the occurrence or series for recurrence appointment.

-	* User - Default window dialog will appear when editing a recurrence appointment from the end-user itself.
+	* User - Default window dialog will appear when editing a recurrence appointment to select the edit option from the end-user itself.
     * Occurrence - Edit the particular occurrence alone in recurrence appointment.
 Default window dialog will not appear.
     * Series - Edit the entire series in recurrence appointment.
 Default window dialog will not appear.